gispos/AvsPmod/readme_Audio.txt

 Preview Filter:
 Audio scrubbing and audio mixer are turned off.
 So only video with 2 channel audio can be played back in the playback.
 Or there must be enough device outputs to play all channels.
 Or you can insert an audio downmix function in the script.

-It is the first version with audio, time will tell if and what can or must be changed.

 This audio mixers are used.
 You can also use your own mixer and add the function to the script, then no downmix will be used in AvsPmod, and the audio will also work with the 'Preview Filter'.
 Except scrubbing.